-This buttermilk waffle batter is mixed the night before to make for an easy morning.
+This buttermilk waffle batter is mixed the night before for an easy morning.
 The recipe is ideal for gluten-free or wholegrain flour.
 See the section above for 10 different savory and sweet additions to this simple recipe.

 - Prep Time: 5 minutes